 - 1. Explain the basic principles of computer games, game genre, game development life cycle and design consideration. - 2.
-Develop a computer game taking into consideration selected game genre. - 3.
-Explain collision detection in game programming.
+Develop a computer game taking consideration selected game genre. - 3.
+Explain collision detection game programming.

 This course will give an introduction to computer game development starting from concept development to implementation of a playable game prototype.
 Both the aesthetic and technical aspects of game development will be covered.
 The aesthetic component of the course will focus on story and character development, game mechanics, game play and interface design and content creation for games.
-The technical component of the course will focus on programming tools and concepts for games, including data structures & algorithms, computer graphics, human-computer interaction, shader programming and Al. Common topics management, include project prototype development and play testing.
+The technical component of the course will focus on programming tools and concepts for games, including data structures & algorithms, computer graphics, human-computer interaction, shader programming and AI.
+Common topics project management, development and play testing.
 Students will work in groups and go through the complete pipeline starting from a basic game idea all the way through developing a playable prototype.